 Luci walked for the first time right before last Christmas, after nearly a year of physical therapy and leg braces.
 Mitchell and Puff, however, believe that the key to her success was her sisters.
 “The girls really taught her how to walk,” said Puff.
 “They spent so much time with her.”

 “She copies everything,” said Mitchell.
 “She’s independent and sassy, which she had to have when she was born.
 She had to have something that allowed her to survive in a situation where she really shouldn’t have.”
-It is that spark which told Mitchell that Luci was going to be just fine.
+It’s that spark which told Mitchell that Luci was going to be just fine.
 “Her tenacity is what makes her mad if she can’t keep up with them as they run away, so she has to learn how to run.”

 Now Luci is four years old and attends the Early Childhood preschool program in Oregon.
 She rides the bus by herself, and is learning how to speak.
-Two years ago, she could not handle affection or even being held for more than ten minutes at a time.
+Two years ago, she could not handle affection or being held for more than ten minutes at a time.
 Just last week she fell down at school and for the first time came to the teacher for a hug.

 Despite her progress, Luci, like most orphans, will always suffer a certain level of uncertainty.
 “Anytime anything changes, they have this feeling like, is this it?
 When is the other foot going to drop,” said Mitchell.
 “She knows it’s going to happen, she just doesn’t know when.”

-Stefan has lived the last two years with a foster family, and is very healthy and mobile, but Mitchell thinks his transition might be harder than Luci’s.
+Stefan has lived the last two years with a foster family, and is very healthy and mobile.
+Mitchell thinks his transition might be harder than Luci’s.
 “He is loved,” she said.
 “His foster family is awesome.
 The mother is like a grandma to him.
 He has a dog and beautiful little house and a cute garden.
 But they’re just fostering him.
 It’s going to be really hard for him.”